Let's Pretend!

 Technical Writer/Market Analyst

-Old Projects: "Pretend" Sites and Awards
+Old Student Projects: "Pretend" Sites and Awards

 Let's Pretend: Crazy Joe's Appliances